Finn Kalvik

 Finn Bjørn Kalvik (born 30 April 1947) is a Norwegian singer and composer.
+He represented Norway in the Eurovision Song Contest 1981.

 Early career

 He was born in Fåvang, but his family moved to the working class district of Grorud, Oslo in 1952.
 Early in his career Kalvik found success putting music to the poetry of popular Norwegian writers André Bjerke and Inger Hagerup.
 He made his breakthrough in 1969 with the song Finne meg sjæl, and he also had major hits in 1971 with En tur rundt i byen (based on Ralph McTell's Streets Of London) and in 1975 with Ride ranke (based on Harry Chapin's Cat's in the Cradle).

 His first four albums reached top 15 on the Norwegian record charts: Tusenfryd og grå hverdag (1971), Finn (1972), Nøkkelen ligger under matta (1974) and Fyll mine seil (1976).
 The 1979 album Kom ut kom fram (1979) was produced by ABBA member/composer Benny Andersson; so was the 1981 album Natt og dag.
 The 1982 album Tenn dine vakre øyne reached top 20 on the charts.